 When Thurman reported to Seattle the next day, after flying all night, the game was already underway.
 But Seattle manager Lefty O'Doul asked him to suit up right away.
 "I may need you to hit one," he cracked.
 Sure enough, "Big Swish" was needed in the eighth inning and obliged with a pinch homer.
 He ravaged Pacific Coast League pitching for seven more long ones before being recalled by the Reds later the same month.

 The Reds, who missed Thurman's clubhouse presence as much as his big bat, were in a deep slump and the big guy responded by giving them an immediate lift.
-After flying in from Seattle overnight, he rejoined the Reds in Philadelphia on August 27 and smashed a three-run ninth-inning homer to give the Reds a desperately-needed 5 to 2 victory.
+After flying in from Seattle overnight, he rejoined the Reds in Philadelphia on August 27 and smashed a three-run ninth-inning homer to give the Reds a desperately-needed 5-2 victory.

 Thurman remained with the Reds through the entire 1958 campaign, but hit only .230 with four homers.
 After a few pinch-hitting appearances early in the 1959 season, he returned to the minor leagues but failed to hit well with either Seattle or Omaha (American Association).

 In 1960, the 43-year-old Thurman drifted into the Washington Senators organization and finally reported to Charleston, seven years after the franchise had first tried to acquire his services.
 He hit .274 with 10 homers for the American Association club.
-On August 21, Bob received his first and only opportunity to pitch in organized ball.
-Charleston starter Jim Kaat had been knocked out of the box and the score was 10 to 5 when the 43-year-old veteran was summoned from right field to take the mound against Dallas-Forth Worth.
+On August 21, Thurman received his first and only opportunity to pitch in organized ball.
+Charleston starter Jim Kaat had been knocked out of the box and the score was 10-5 when the 43-year-old veteran was summoned from right field to take the mound against Dallas-Fort Worth.
 Thurman held them scoreless the rest of the way, striking out a trio of batters and giving up a pair of hits in three innings.
-He also went three for four at the plate that day.
-The next year Bob finally hung up his spikes after 21 games with Charlotte in the South Atlantic League.
+He also went 3-for-4 at the plate that day.
+The next year he finally hung up his spikes after 21 games with Charlotte in the South Atlantic League.

-Thurman ended his major career with a .246 lifetime batting average in 334 major league games, spread mainly over four seasons.
+Thurman ended his major-league career with a .246 lifetime batting average in 334 major-league games, spread mainly over four seasons.
 He belted 35 homers and both drove in and scored 106 runs in 663 at-bats.
-More than one half of his appearances were as a pinch hitter and he blasted six homers in that role, including four in 1957.
+More than one half of his appearances were as a pinch-hitter and he blasted six homers in that role, including four in 1957.
 In addition, he played 12 winters in the Puerto Rican winter league, 11 with the Santurce Crabbers.
 He is a member of the Puerto Rican League Hall of Fame and the leagues' all-time home run leader.

 During his career he was regarded as one of the most dangerous clutch hitters in the game.
 Reds manager Birdie Tebbetts said, "He's one of the best pinch hitters I have seen in my nearly seventeen years in baseball.....That big boy gets off the bench good and cold, and he just gets hot walking up to the plate."